jwpleow/PX4_GDP/readme.md

 To launch processing nodes (such as target gps conversion and depth camera transformation)
 ```
-roslaunch follower nodes.launch
+roslaunch follower gazebonodes2.launch
 ```

-To freshen up the catkin workspace so you can build things
+To freshen up the catkin workspace so you can build and source the workspace correctly
 ```
 catkin clean
 catkin build